elena-yank/wandduel/replit.md

 - **Spell History Real-time Display**: Player cards now show spell history immediately after recognition using `getEnhancedSpellHistory()` function that merges base history with pending session data, eliminating the delay where players couldn't see what spell was recognized until round completion
 - **Color Palette Relocation**: Moved color filter palette from center canvas area to individual player cards for better mobile-friendliness.
 Palette appears only for the active player during their turn
 - **Gesture Drawing Color**: Gestures now draw in the selected spell color from the palette instead of default purple, providing visual feedback of color selection
-- **Accuracy Display Boost**: All displayed accuracy percentages are now boosted by +15% (max 100%) for better user experience, while actual accuracy values sent to backend remain unchanged to preserve game logic
 - **Gesture Recognition Improvements**: Enhanced gesture validation with minimum 5-point requirement to prevent single dots/clicks from matching complex patterns.
 Added penalty up to 30% for gestures with insufficient detail (< 50% of target point count)
+- **Accuracy Display**: All accuracy percentages now display honest values without any artificial boosting
+- **Round Completion Dialog Fix**: Dialog now appears correctly for both attacking and defending players.
+Uses spell combination tracking (spell IDs) instead of round numbers to ensure dialog shows once per round for all players.
+Counter result loading improved to update properly when Player 2 completes their turn

 ## User Preferences